andrewkember/dev.kemli/content/posts/2021-03-pi-thing.md

 # Configure with Ansible

+There are a number of bootstrap tasks to perform that will let me connect to the Pi with Ansible in a consistent way.

+* Create SSH keys
+* Create a new user
+* Enable SSH access for that user with that key and remove its password
+* Enable passwordless sudo for that user
+* Set the hostnmae
+* Clean up (delete) the default user

-Step zero for Ansible is to run a playbook on the Pi to provide it with it's long-term hostname and configure ssh correctly.
-I don't know how to do that yet, so for the interim:
+Ideally, I'd like to complete those tasks automatically with Ansible too, but I don't know how yet, so in the interim:

 ## Create pubic-private keypair